IlianPihlajamaa/ModeCouplingTheory.jl/paper.md

 # Statement of need

 The mode-coupling theory of the glass transition (MCT) is at the forefront of the study of the glass transition [@gotze2009complex; @leutheusser1984dynamical; @bengtzelius1984dynamics; @das2004mode; @janssen2018mode; @reichman2005mode] and has been applied to an abundance of different systems and scenarios in the past forty years.
 See for example versions of MCT including multiple particle species[@gotze2003effect; @weysser2010structural; @franosch2002completely; @luo2022many], confinement [@lang2010glass; @krakoviack2007mode], self-propelling particles [@berthier2013non; @feng2017mode; @liluashvili2017mode; @debets2023mode; @reichert2021mode], and molecular particles [@theis2000test; @chong1998mode; @schilling1997mode; @winkler2000molecular; @chong2000mode] to name a few.
 Before the conception of the software this paper is based on, there was no open-source integrator for MCT-like equations available.
-This meant that each time an improvement, extension or application to the theory was employed or developed, a new in-house integrator needed to be developed or adapted. `ModeCouplingTheory.jl` aims at providing an open source and tested implementation of the scheme introduced by @fuchs1991comments, that is performant and easy to extend to new systems, yet simple to call interactively from dynamic languages such as `Python`.
+This meant that each time an improvement, extension or application to the theory was employed, a new in-house integrator needed to be developed or adapted. `ModeCouplingTheory.jl` aims at providing an open source and tested implementation of the scheme introduced by @fuchs1991comments, that is performant and easy to extend to new systems, yet simple to call interactively from dynamic languages such as `Python`.
 As of writing, it has been used for several scientific works [@winter2023deep; @pihlajamaa2023unveiling; @laudicina2023competing].

 The main equation that this package aims to solve is given by